Volley Week logo

 The question of the start of the playoffs

-The initial schedule, published at the beginning of the season, foresaw the playoffs starting on March 1.
-After the Supercup was moved to February 28 and March 1, this date seems practically impossible.
+The original schedule, published at the beginning of the season, foresaw the start of the playoffs on March 1st.
+After moving the Supercup to February 28th and March 1st, this date seems practically impossible.

 Currently, there is no officially confirmed updated schedule.
 It is logical for the playoffs to start after the Supercup weekend, but exact dates have not been announced.